AnirudhV16/BuyHub/README.md

-# 🛍️ BuyHub - Starter Hub for Online Selling
+# 🛍️ BuyHub - Hub for Online Shoping

 A scalable online retail system aimed at helping small businesses manage products, payments, and customer orders efficiently in one place.